jennaahmadie/Stock-Portfolio-Selection-Using-Predictive-Modeling/README.md

-# Project F: All Together Now
+# Stock Portfolio Selection Using Predictive Modeling

 ## Description
 This is a data analysis project completed in Jupyter Notebook.
 The project uses Python to explore, clean, and analyze data.